kemenril/LoRaFox/README.md

 When the beacon is first started, no configuration information will be available.
 The transmitter will be disabled automatically, and the call will be set *N0CALL*.
 The SPIFFS filesystem will be initialized, so the initial start might take a few seconds.

 ### Configuring the beacon using the serial interface
+   **Warning:** There is a minor bug in the handling of the flash button vs. some of the hardware attached to the USB serial driver.
+I suspect it's hardware related.
+When you're working with the serial port, the button occasionally appears to become stuck down.
+For this reason, you probably don't actually want to run the beacon with a terminal program attached to its serial port.
+Plugging it in for programming should be fine, and a reset will clear the condition.

 Plug the beacon into a USB port and connect a serial terminal with the following settings:

    * Baud: **115200**
    * Parity: **None**
    * Data Bits: **8**
    * Stop Bits: **1**
+   * Local Echo: **On**

 After the call is displayed on the screen, hit a button on the keyboard a few times, *return* will be fine.
 You should see a prompt.